cilium/cilium/Documentation/bpf.rst

 and can be attached to receive and transmit paths of any networking device, including virtual ones such as ``veth`` devices since they hook later in the kernel stack compared to XDP.
-Apart from tc and XDP programs, there are various other kernel subsystems as well that use BPF such as tracing (kprobes, uprobes, tracepoints, etc).
+Apart from tc and XDP programs, there are various other kernel subsystems as well which use BPF such as tracing (kprobes, uprobes, tracepoints, etc).

 The following subsections provide further details on individual aspects of the